CristianOu/CristianOu/README.md

 ### Hi there, I'm Cristian! 👋

-## Student at Software Development at KEA - Copenhagen
+## Pursuing a master's degree in Computer Science at ITU - Copenhagen

 <br />